Fast Estimations of Hitting Time of Elitist Evolutionary Algorithms from Fitness Levels: Introduction

-This paper is structured as follows: Section~\ref{sec:EAs} explains basic concepts used in the analysis.
-Section~\ref{sec:Digraph} introduces digraphs for EAs.
-Section~\ref{sec:Bounds} provides new lower bounds based on digraphs.
-Section~\ref{sec:Examples} applies new lower bounds to several examples.
+The mean hitting time to reach the optimal solution set is equal to the expected number of visits to all non-optimal solutions.
+A lower bound on the hitting time can be obtained by estimating the number of visits to some non-optimal solutions, but obtaining an upper bound requires considering the number of visits to all non-optimal solutions.
+Intuitively, obtaining a lower bound on the hitting time is faster than obtaining the upper bound.
+This paper proposes the subset fitness level method to derive lower bounds on the hitting time of elitist EAs.

+The subset method involves partitioning a subset of non-optimal solutions into fitness levels and calculating lower bound coefficients based on this refined level partition.
+New explicit formulas are proposed to estimate the hitting probability based on the concepts of paths and segments, and then lower bounds on the mean hitting time are quickly derived.
+This paper demonstrates two advantages of the subset method.
+First, it can quickly estimate the lower bound of the hitting time.
+Second, this method of partitioning a subset of non-optimal solutions into fitness levels yields a tighter lower bound than the traditional method that partitions the entire search space into fitness levels.

+This paper is structured as follows.
+Section~\ref{sec:Review} reviews the related work on lower bounds obtained from the fitness level method.
+Section~\ref{sec:Limitation} explains the limitation of the fitness level methods for lower bounds.
+Section~\ref{sec:Method} introduces the new subset fitness level method.
+Section~\ref{sec:Applications} applies the new method to six knapsack instances.
 Section~\ref{sec:Conclusion} concludes the paper.